detekt/detekt/docs/pages/extensions.md

 Own rules have to extend the abstract _Rule_ class and override the `visitXXX()`-functions from the AST.
 A `RuleSetProvider` must be implemented, which declares a `RuleSet` in the `instance()`-function.
-To allow your rule to be configurable, pass it a Config object from within your rule set provider.
+To leverage the configuration mechanism of detekt you must pass the Config object from your rule set provider to your rule.
 An `Issue` property defines what ID, severity and message should be printed on the console or on any other output format.

 Example of a custom rule: